pkoning2/pydecnet/pydecnet/README.txt

 does) as well as a MOP Console Carrier client and MOP Counters Request client.

-- Other infrastructure: simple event logging tied into the Python logging module.
+- Other infrastructure: event logging tied into the Python logging module, with event filtering, as well as support for the standard three types of sinks to remote sink nodes.
 Configuration file handling somewhat like the DECnet "permanent database" but with syntax similar to Unix commands.

 - An implementation in Python of Johnny Bilquist's bridge, ported from his C program.
 While this is not actually DECnet it is supporting